smclab/react-faceted-token-input/docs/formatting.md

 <a name="indentation"></a>
 ### Indentation

+* `default indentation`: we use two spaces as the default indentation.

 * `multi-line function input`: if you have multiple input for a function and the line width exceeds 80 characters, you can brake them in new lines.